reaganthomas/gulp-simple-task-loader/README.md

 ### Task Directory

 Only put gulp tasks in your `taskDirectory`.
-All files in this directory will be attempted to be read as gulp tasks.
-Currently there is no support for nested tasks -- all tasks must be at the root level of your `taskDirectory`.
+All `.js` files in this directory will be attempted to be read as gulp tasks.
+Nested directories are supported as of `v1.0.29`.

 ### Delimiters